google/WebFundamentals/src/content/en/updates/2019/09/fresher-sw.md

 [`importScripts()`](https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts)
 would be retrieved only once (checking first against the HTTP cache, or via the network, depending on the `updateViaCache` configuration).
-After that initial retrieval, it would be cached internally by the browser, and never re-fetched.
+After that initial retrieval, it would be stored internally by the browser, and never re-fetched.

 The only way to force an already installed service worker to pick up changes to an imported script was to change the script's URL, either usually by adding in a